huiwang98/DRL4Recsys/README.md

 # Deep Reinforcement Learning for Recommender Systems

-Courses on Deep Reinforcement Learning (DRL) and DRL papers for recommender system
+This Work Collected the Courses / Books on Deep Reinforcement Learning (DRL) and DRL papers for recommender system.

+**(This work is forked from https://github.com/cszhangzhen/DRL4Recsys.
+In this fork, we updated some latest paper and added some comment or summary)**

 ## Courses
 #### UCL Course on RL